Read·Reflect·Connect

 - How can we invite God more fully into our closeness?

-- Listening without defensiveness creates the safety intimacy needs to grow.
+Listening without defensiveness creates the very safety that intimacy needs in order to grow.

 Set Intimacy Goals That Reflect Love and Covenant

-Let your goals feel less like tasks and more like promises—commitments rooted in love and faith.
+Let your goals feel less like tasks and more like promises — commitments rooted in love and faith.
+Three forms of closeness are worth tending together.

 Allow Grace for Different Seasons